 Binder Fitting Program

-The GLBTQ Resource Center is currently in possession of many different types and sizes of compression binders.
-If you are interested in purchasing a binder online, but would like to do a fitting beforehand, please ask a staff member about our binder fitting program so you can figure out what size to order.
-If you have any binders that you'd like to donate, please also let a staff member know.
+The Kutztown University LGBTQ+ Resource Center is currently in possession of many different types and sizes of compression binders.
+If you are interested in purchasing a binder online, but would like to do a fitting beforehand, please ask a Boxwood House Staff Member about our binder fitting program so you can figure out what size to order.
+If you have any binders that you'd like to donate, please contact a Staff Member at Boxwood House.

 Pride Advocate Program

-Have a question about a specific topic related to the GLBTQ community?
-Ask a staff member about the pride advocate program!
+Have a question about a specific topic related to the LGBTQ+ community?
+Ask a Boxwood House Staff Member about the pride advocate program!
 They'll provide you with a piece of paper asking for your contact information, as well as whatever questions you want to ask.
 This will then be given to a pride advocate who is informed on the topic and comfortable talking about it, who you can talk to in person, over email, or however you want.

-If you'd like to become a pride advocate, talk to a staff member about joining the program.
+If you'd like to become a pride advocate, talk to a Boxwood House Staff member about joining the program.